 Ms. Kincheloe’s love of teaching began in the beautiful Pocono Mountains of Pennsylvania.
 Since then, she has had many adventures teaching both outdoors and indoors in rural upstate New York, the mountains of Southern California and urban San Diego.
 Ms. Kincheloe is inspired by nature and live music and loves teaching, dancing, hiking, yoga and laughing with her friends and family.

-Didianne Gilman, Class Teacher, Grade 4, Montana State University, BA in English/Education, Teacher Training, Rudolf Steiner College; Pedagogical Council, Care Group, Accreditation; 10 years of Waldorf teaching experience, 9th year at WSRF.
+Montana State University, BA in English/Education, Teacher Training, Rudolf Steiner College; Pedagogical Council, Care Group, Accreditation; 13 years of Waldorf teaching experience, 12th year at WSRF.

 Middle School Grades 6 – 8

-Chris Mulally, Class Teacher, Grade 7, California State University Chico, BA Arts/emphasis in Printmaking and Drawing, Regis University Elementary Ed teaching certificate; Currently working toward Waldorf certification at Rudolf Steiner College; full time employee, Buildings and Grounds Committee, Enrollment Committee; 6 years teaching experience, first year teaching at WSRF.
+California State University Chico, BA Arts/emphasis in Printmaking and Drawing, Regis University Elementary Ed teaching certificate; Currently working toward Waldorf certification at Rudolf Steiner College.
+8 years teaching experience.

 Harley Stroh, Office Manager, Colorado State University, Bachelor of Arts in English; University of Colorado at Boulder, Masters of Arts in English; Sunbridge College, Waldorf Administration & Community Building; 9.5 years Waldorf administration experience between Monadnock Waldorf School and Waldorf School on the Roaring Fork.